dchad/PIC32-EXB/README.md

-Resistance Control:
+### Resistance Control:

 The pedal resistance is controlled by a set of magnets on a lever arm just in front of the steel rear wheel.
 The distance between the magnets and the wheel rim is adjusted by a DC motor attached via a cable to the lever arm.
 The closer the magnets get to the wheel rim the greater the resistance.
-The user adjusts the resistance by pressing UP/DOWN buttons on the control console.
-The computer provides 10 levels of resistance from very easy to incredibly hard.
+The user adjusts the resistance by pressing UP/DOWN buttons on the control console or selecting a programmed routine.
+The controller provides 10 levels of resistance from very easy to incredibly hard.

-Pedal Crank RPM Measurement:
+### Pedal Crank RPM Measurement:

 The cadence (pedal speed) is measured by a reed switch attached to the frame just above the crank axle ("spindle").
 The reed switch is normally open, it is closed once every pedal revolution by a magnet attached to the chainwheel